vnvbadri/azuredevopslabs/labs/vstsextend/kubernetes/readme_03.md

     ```bash
     az aks create --resource-group akshandsonlab --name <unique-aks-cluster-name> --kubernetes-version $version --generate-ssh-keys --location <region>
     ```

+    ```
-    {% include important.html content= "Enter a unique AKS cluster name.
+    Note: Enter a unique AKS cluster name.
 AKS name must contain between 3 and 31 characters inclusive.
 The name can contain only letters, numbers, and hyphens.
 The name must start with a letter and must end with a letter or a number.
-The AKS deployment may take 10-15 minutes" %}
+The AKS deployment may take 10-15 minutes
+    ```

 1. **Deploy Azure Container Registry(ACR)**: Run the below command to create your own private container registry using Azure Container Registry (ACR).

     ```bash
     az acr create --resource-group akshandsonlab --name <unique-acr-name> --sku Standard --location <region>
     ```

+    ```
-    {% include important.html content= "Enter a unique ACR name.
-ACR name may contain alpha numeric characters only and must be between 5 and 50 characters" %}
+    Note: Enter a unique ACR name.
+ACR name may contain alpha numeric characters only and must be between 5 and 50 characters"
+    ```

 1. **Grant ACR access to AKS** : Authorize the AKS cluster to connect to the Azure Container Registry using below command

     ```bash